emissary-ingress/emissary/user-guide/monitoring.md

 Ambassador makes it easy to output Envoy generated statistics to Prometheus.

-To Envoy statistics in a way Prometheus can ingest, we need to use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter).
+Starting with Ambassador `0.71.0`, Prometheus and scape statistics directly from Envoy's `/metrics` endpoint removing the need to configure Ambassador to output statistics to StatsD as done above.
+Statistics scraped from the `/metrics` endpoint are not the same as the ones scraped from StatsD.

+If running a pre-`0.71.0` version of Ambassador, you will need to configure Envoy to output statistics to a separate collector before being scraped by Prometheus.
+We will use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) to do this.

-1. Deploy the StatsD Exporter in the `Monitoring` namespace
+1. Deploy the StatsD Exporter in the `default` namespace

     ```
     kubectl apply -f https://getambassador.io/yaml/monitoring/statsd-sink.yaml
     ```

-    This will create the `Monitoring` namespace and the `statsd-sink` service and deployment for exposing the StatsD Exporter tool to Ambassador.

 2. Configure Ambassador to output statistics to statsd